Every0ne/zeroSlider/README.md

 ### TODO?
 pureSlider is still missing a few features that I want to integrate as soon as I have some time to spare:
 - disable autosliding,
-- slide switches,
 - random start,
-- try to make it animate backwards,
-- support for more states of animation,
+- support for more slide states for transitions,
 - make a proper landing page with example CSS transition classes,
 - tidy up the code.